Chart Color Schemes

 Household Composition

-Forest Lake - Ellen Grove features high concentrations of family households, with a fairly typical median household size
+Forest Lake - Ellen Grove features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.4% of all households, including 38.3% composed of couples with children, 24.4% consisting of couples without children, and 14.5% being single parent families.
-Non-family households account for the remaining 21.6%, with lone person households at 18.7% and group households comprising 2.9%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+Family households dominate at 78.4% of all households, comprising 38.3% couples with children, 24.4% couples without children, and 14.5% single parent families.
+Non-family households make up the remaining 21.6%, with lone person households at 18.7% and group households comprising 2.9% of the total.
+The median household size of 2.8 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households